Rutgers Board of Governors Elects Mark Angelson as Chair

 The Rutgers Board of Governors today named Mark A. Angelson, an international leader in higher education, business and law, to a third term as chair of the governing body.

 The board vice chair will be William E. Best, a senior vice president at PNC Bank, former chair of Rutgers Board of Trustees and an emeritus trustee.

 The new terms for Angelson and Best begin July 1.

-Angelson is a member of Rutgers Hall of Distinguished Alumni and vice chair of the Institute of International Education (IIE), the world leader in international education and training that administers the Fulbright Scholarships and hundreds of other educational programs from offices around the globe.
+Angelson is a member of Rutgers Hall of Distinguished Alumni and chairman of the Institute of International Education (IIE), the world leader in international education and training that administers the Fulbright Scholarships and hundreds of other educational programs from offices around the globe.

 Angelson also chaired the presidential search committee that recommended Jonathan Holloway as the 21st president of Rutgers University.
 Best served as co-chair of the committee with Deborah Gray White, Board of Governors Professor of History and professor of women's and gender studies in the School of Arts and Sciences at Rutgers University-New Brunswick.
 Holloway was named Rutgers president-designate on Jan.
-21 and he will begin his tenure July 1.
+21, 2020, and began his tenure July 1, 2020.

 Best, of Belle Mead, N.J., a graduate of North Carolina Central University, is past chair of the International Economic Development Council, where he developed and instituted comprehensive Ethics Education and Enforcement Policy for global economic development professionals.